Why Depression Is Such A Problem In Veterinary Medicine

 Poor work cultures- Although every practice is different, veterinary medicine has had a long-standing issue with retention due to toxic cultures.
 Blame culture, generational disconnect/unreasonable expectations (on both sides), and an unhealthy focus on animal welfare at the expense of team welfare are all common issues that contribute.

 High emotional demands- Good vets need to be compassionate.
 But how much compassion is too much?
-Emotional fatigue is common among veterinary professionals and can be quite damaging².
+Emotional fatigue is common amongst veterinary professionals and can be quite damaging².

 There are various theories as to why depression is so prolific within the veterinary community.